Dreaming In Script is an online training program for tranditional American penmanship.

 - A couple nibs.
 Whatever you prefer, though I recommend something along the more flexible end of the spectrum.
 A Hunt 101 or LPEF would be my first recommendations.
 Zebra G nibs are rather stiff, and I avoid them--but it's up you to you!

 - An oblique holder.
 The only requirement is that your pen has a metal flange.
 The flange is the portion of metal that sticks out of the side of the business end of the holder.
 It needs to be metal so that you can make a few simple adjustments to it which will help you with certain types of pen manipulation.
 A good choice is the Dual Workshop Holder on the JNB page.

 - A clean space to write.
 This is less of a 'what you need to buy' item, and more 'what you need to make'.
 Find a space that you can consistently practice that has a room for both a computer AND your writing materials.
 When you are practicing the materials from the course, clean the table off so you are working in a distraction-free environment.

 Students are encouraged to keep pace with their section release schedule ONLY if they have time to fully absorb and diligently practice the exercises and topics covered.
+This course unlocks at a rate of one section per week for twelve weeks.
 There is no downside to taking longer to complete each section than is prescribed via the speed they become available.
 You get to keep all the lessons.
 They don't go away.
 The only downside is in rushing through the materials.
 Embrace your own process.
 Do good work in your own way.

 I love Engrosser's Script for several reasons, but the main one is the way it makes me feel.
 Once we get through the basic ideas and strokes, you'll find that there is this magical flow to the actual creation of script.
 It's peaceful.
 Grounding.